tonusp/NaNo2016/A_Book_of_Changes.md

 He began to see the cost, not only to others but also to himself.
 He had become a husk of a man, a hollowed-out thing without compassion, almost without any natural human feeling except the greed and lust that drove him relentlessly.
 And the moment he knew this, there was a seed of compassion sowed somewhere deep in the soil of his being.
 He gasped again.
 It hurt, it hurt so much: how could people *bear* this?
 Much better trample on it, crush its life from it, before it could grow.
 But he was no longer able to do that simple thing.

 All those years when he had no longer had any human enemies, for those he acknowledged as enemies were long ago defeated, and the many who merely hated or feared him, were of no consequence.
 Only one Enemy remained, the same Enemy he had always known and contended with.
-For at least the last thirty years, his whole desire had been to find the weapon that would destroy Death.
+For at least the last forty years, his whole desire had been to find the weapon that would destroy Death.
 Not for all humanity: he knew that would be a vain hope.
 What, in any case, would be the point of *everyone* living for ever?
 One man alone would possess immortality.

 Yet now, as he saw more and more of Joseph's heart, he saw too what all this had done to him.
 The havoc and ruin it had made of what was once a man.
 And it was all to no end.
 Even if it were possible - and suddenly the doubt that he repressed so ruthlessly burst out all over again - even if it were possible, it would turn to ashes in his soul.
 Life that never ended, that *could* not end, would be a prize that took all value out of everything else in the world.
 Only mortality, he saw, makes anything beautiful.

 And as he saw, he began to weep.
 He had not allowed himself to shed tears, since the last of his grandparents died and he had vowed that no such weakness would ever cause him pain again.
 He wept.
 The tears ran down his wrinkled cheeks and dripped onto his shirtfront, and his frail old body shook with sobs, like a rag doll being worried by a hunting dog.

-Joseph said nothing, and let the Lord marduk weep on, until his tear ducts ran dry.
+Joseph said nothing, and let the Lord Marduk weep on, until his tear ducts ran dry.
 There was no moisture left in the dried-up old man's body.

 Then, "I think it is enough?"
 Joseph asked.